maxemer/pytum/readme.txt

-In PyTum (original: Pu Tum) two people play against each other on a 7x7 game area.
+In PyTum (original: Pah Tum) two people play against each other on a 7x7 game area.
 One player puts white stones, the other player puts black stones onto the area.
 Before the start, random fields are blocked by an odd value of stones.
 After that, the players alternate with their turns.
 The goal is to have as many stones as possible in a row.
 It does not matter if the rows are set vertically or horizontally and how many rows.
 Diagonal lines are not counted.
 All scored points of the respective lines are summed up.
 After every field is occupied, the player with the higher score wins.

 How points are calculated:
 3 stones in a line: 3 points